kadena-docs/kadena-docs/docs/smart-contracts/install/local-dev-node.md

 #### Operating system architecture

-Most `chainweb-node` software runs on Linux or macOS with AMD64 architectures.
+Most `chainweb-node` software runs on Linux with AMD64 architectures.
 If you want to run a Chainweb node on Linux or macOS with ARM64 architecture, you'll need to build the binaries yourself from the source code.
 You might experience some unexpected behavior when running a node on ARM64 architecture.
 Note that you should not configure **mining** for nodes on ARM64 architecture.